markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 > OBLAC Drives Box is a small computer with WiFi access that runs a minimal operating system and EtherCAT master.
 The OBLAC Drives commissioning software and update service are pre-installed.

 > OBLAC Drives Box is a physical machine that comes preinstalled with Linux OS and runs OBLAC Drives and the related services.
-It supports access over WiFi or local network.
+It supports access over WiFi or local area network.

 **Rationale**: Not quite sure about the description.
 Anyway, whatever the description it has to be consistent.

 > Installation
 > Optionally, connect the box to your local area network using the upper LAN port.
 This is necessary if you want to commission the SOMANET Servo Node through the network rather than via wireless.

 > ...
-This will allow you to access OBLAC Drives tool over the local area network rather than having to connect to OBLAC Drives Box over WiFi.
+This will allow you to access OBLAC Drives over the local area network rather than having to connect to OBLAC Drives Box over WiFi.

 **Rationale**: Provisioning is really done over EtherCAT.
 Only the access to OBLAC Drives application is somewhat different whether you use WiFi access or local area network.